-The Transformative Food Systems (TFS) Fellowship at the University of Michigan is rooted in the idea that bold leaders are urgently needed who reflect the communities most affected by intertwined environmental, health, and economic food systems crises.
+The Transformative Food Systems (TFS) Fellowship at the University of Michigan is rooted in the idea that bold leaders who reflect the communities most affected by intertwined environmental, health, and economic food systems crises are urgently needed.

 With funding secured through the United States Department of Agriculture (USDA) and partnering units at the University of Michigan, the Fellowship aims to support underrepresented students interested in systems-thinking and collaboration; putting technical and theoretical training into action; sharpening leadership, writing, and strategic communication skills; building scholarly and professional networks; and exploring diverse career paths in food systems.

 This Fellowship is offered in partnership with the U-M Sustainable Food Systems Initiative (SFSI).

 Available to two students entering the Master of Urban and Regional Planning (M.U.R.P.) program in fall 2023.

 - $48,000 in tuition scholarships (spread over four semesters)